Google Cloud · GEN-AI-LEADER

 In terms of market demand, the World Economic Forum's 2025 report highlights a significant surge in enterprise demand for generative AI skills across all professional functions — and 62% of employers now expect at least foundational AI literacy from candidates and employees.
 Professionals in AI strategy and digital transformation roles in the U.S. typically command salaries in the $100,000–$150,000+ range.
 Compared to more technical Google Cloud certifications (such as the Professional Machine Learning Engineer or Professional Cloud Architect), the Generative AI Leader credential fills a distinct niche: it is the only Google Cloud certification explicitly designed for business-side professionals, making it a low-barrier, high-signal credential for non-engineers looking to establish AI credibility.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 811 questions.

 Explanation